 - True Final Boss: The Dahaka, provided you find all the life upgrades in order to acquire the Water Sword, the only weapon capable of harming it.
 Otherwise, the final boss is just Kaileena, which leads to a major Downer Ending with only the bleakest of hope as the Prince is freed from his curse but at the cost of just about everything.

 - Unexplained Recovery: In the opening cutscene, the Prince is shown being chased by the Dahaka, and after being cornered in an alley, draws his swords and seems prepared to go out fighting.
 We never do find out how he got away.

 - Although, of course, this was only in the first flashback as the Prince reminisces about the chase.
 When he next gets tossed from the ship into the sea after the battle with Shahdee, we get another flashback, this time with the Old Man conversing with him about the Dahaka back in Babylon.
 So this may have implied that the Old Man saved the Prince from certain death at the Dahaka's hands by getting him to safety.

-- World of Buxom: All of the female characters in the game have very large breasts.
+- World of Buxom: Every female character has large breasts.

 - Worthy Opponent: Several enemies in the game regard the Prince as such.
 Special mention goes to the Crow Master, who will not attack you if you are knocked to the ground."Defeat does not suit you, Prince.
 Get back on your feet."